-The Victorian Government has committed to release a Victorian Air Quality Strategy in 2019.
+The Victorian Government has committed to release a Victorian Air Quality Strategy.
 It will:

 - Empower Victorians to reduce air pollution and their exposure to it